soltybeans/toy-loadgen/README.md

   * As such, this load generator does not simulate concurrent, but different users.
 * When measuring performance (duration of requests), the _end_ is after the full response body has been streamed.
   * The reason for this decision is because we don't want to prematurely declare a service-under-test as fast when streaming may not be.
+### Assumptions about the load generator
+* RPS is >= total
+  * Reason is if rate is 10 RPS and total is 2 requests; we just spawn tasks with nothing to do.
+Though cheap, we side-step this edgecase.

 ### How to set up a local HTTP/2 enabled service.
 #### HTTP/2 target service